karlvr/openapi-generator-plus/README.md

-# OpenAPI Generator +
+# OpenAPI Generator+

-A code generator for OpenAPI 2.0 and 3.0 written in TypeScript and Node.js, with modular language-specific generators.
+A code generator for OpenAPI 2.0 and 3.0 written in TypeScript and Node.js, with modular language-specific generator modules.

 ## Using